 Avoid overcrowding and overdiversifying

 You don't want to have too many stocks in your portfolio -- with too many, you'll have trouble following them all, and the ability of each to boost your portfolio will be diluted.
 Similarly, you don't want to crowd your garden.
-You need to leave room between plants for them to grow and expand, and so that they don't overshadow other plants.
+You need to leave room between plants for them to grow and expand, and so they don't overshadow other plants.

 Too much of a good thing